Cat Declawing: Pros, Cons, and Safer Alternatives

 Cat parents can also make changes to the indoor environment and safeguard furniture to avoid destructive behavior.
 Provide your cat with a stimulating enriching environment that includes scratching posts and climbing gyms.
 The post needs to be at least as tall as the cat’s length for her to enjoy a good stretch and drag her claws down.

 Aside from height experiment with the different types of posts available, from traditional posts to corrugated cardboard ramps, to find the one your cat likes best, suggest Dr. Richardson.
-You may even splurge and create the best backyard for your cat (or dog).

 Because cats love to scratch upholstered surfaces cat lovers should select couches and chairs made of leather or microfiber, which has a tight weave that’s hard for cats to dig into with their nails.
 Use plastic, aluminum foil, or double-sided tape coverings to deter your cat while you’re in the training phase.
 Finally, follow these additional strategies to prevent your cat from scratching furniture.